slyon/ubuntu-mir-original/wiki.md

 To help prevent promotion of packages that cause component mismatches, we can do two things:

  1. Run `check-mir` and make sure that all dependencies have a MIR.
 We don't want to be surprised by a dependency after a package is promoted.
  1. List all distinct binary packages that should be promoted.
 Often a source package will have binary packages that aren't actually needed in main.
-Things like `-doc` or `-autopilot`.
+Things like `-doc`, `-autopilot` or `-dbgsym`.
 These can stay in universe, and it is a kindness to list only the packages we need for the archive team member that does the promotion.
+ 1. Recommend the owning team to add their corresponding team bug subscriber during the MIR process.

 === Bug Lists ===